On This Page

 Work Permit Holder's Child Turning 18

 Dependant children can only remain on a parent’s work permit after the age of 18 if they are in full-time tertiary education or special circumstances apply (such as the child is unable, for medical or other exceptional reasons, to maintain themselves).
 Should your child turn 18 before they finish secondary school, the immigration authorities will usually allow your child to remain in Cayman, although not formally as a dependant on your work permit.
-However, if your child chooses not to go on to university or college and they want to continue living in the Cayman Islands, then their only option is usually to try and get their own work permit.
-At this point, they are competing with every Caymanian and Permanent Resident school leaver who will have precedence over them, placing them at a distinct disadvantage when seeking job opportunities.
+However, if your child chooses not to go on to university or college and wants to continue living in the Cayman Islands, then their only option is for them to obtain a job with an employer who will apply for a work permit for them.

 Gap Year Dilemma